 He graduated with class 156 at age 29, one of the oldest graduates since BUD/S started in 1942.
 O'Brien credits the success that he & his classmates had at BUD/S to "his running-endurance training since high school, his unusual professional preparation (in the Marines), the incredible motivating leadership of BUD/S instructors & the relentless selfless teamwork of his classmates."

-He was assigned to SEAL Team FIVE as a Platoon Commander and his platoon conducted tactical training with several local & federal law enforcement agencies.
+He was assigned to SEAL Team FIVE as a Platoon Commander and his platoon conducted tactical training with several local & federal law enforcement agencies in several states across the US.

-A highlight of their pre-deployment training was during a major evaluated exercise (ORE) when, during a night tactical at-sea parachuting insertion ("water jump"), a major equipment accident required the mission to be aborted.
+A highlight of their pre-deployment training was during a major evaluated exercise (ORE) when, during a night tactical at-sea parachuting insertion ("water jump") in the middle of the Pacific Ocean, a major accident involving unit equipment accident required the mission to be aborted.

-During the same water jump, another mishap was avoided (that was not part of the major equipment accident) in extreme high seas & weather, when O'Brien had to be rescued from a near-drowning situation by his platoon-mate & "Swim Buddy" Navy SEAL Curt "Beast" Campbell.
-Curt is lead vocalist & harmonica-player for the Kill House Blues Band and former Director of Maritime Security for SSA Marine in Long Beach CA, one of the largest & busiest ports in the world.
+During the same water jump, another mishap was avoided (that was not part of the major equipment accident) in extreme high seas & weather, when, due to a dry-suit malfunction, O'Brien had to be rescued from a near-drowning situation by his platoon-mate & "Swim Buddy" Navy SEAL Curt "Beast" Campbell.

 Due to the aborted mission, the exercise was rescheduled and was a success for their platoon.
 Concurrently, while leading his first SEAL platoon through pre-deployment training, LT O'Brien was participating in his advance training to earn his full SEAL qualification.